Engineering

 From GPT-2 to DeepSeek: The Architectural Changes That Actually Mattered

 I've been reading ML papers for 10 years.
 Most don't matter.
 These architectural choices did.
-RoPE, GQA, SwiGLU — each one solved a real scaling problem.
-Here's what practitioners need to know when a new model claims 'better architecture.'
+RoPE, GQA, SwiGLU: each one solved a real scaling problem.
+What to look for when a new model claims 'better architecture.'

 EngineeringRead more →